infraalchemy/cloud-infra/docs/p1_post_mortem.md

 gcloud auth application-default login
 ```

-ADC allows tools such as Terraform and Google Cloud SDK integrations to authenticate API requests using the configured user account.
+Application Default Credentials (ADC) allow tools such as Terraform and Google Cloud SDK integrations to authenticate API requests using the configured user identity.

 ---